Dranas786/Website/README.md

 You can access the website at: https://divyanshrana-portfolio.netlify.app/

+Steps to publish: "npm run build" then publish the build folder for deploy

 Changes to do:

 1. In assests logo image (and as the name stays the same don't need to change it in constants/images.js export and import)